OGsoundFX/metadata-api/README.md

 # What is this metadata project ??? :monocle_face:

 It's a small **Nodejs** app that does 2 things:
-* Replace the whitespace and "-" characters with "-" (underscores) from all filenames contained in a folder
+* Replace the whitespace and "-" characters with "_" (underscores) from all filenames contained in a folder
 * Fetch all the metadata you need from thes files and store them in a **JSON** file

 ### But Why ??? :woman_shrugging:

 Short answer: Because I needed it :nerd_face:
 <br>
-I often need to upload a large number of **sound effect audio tracks** to in order to add them to my catalogue in my **Sound Effect online shop: [BamSFX.com](https://www.bamsfx.com)**
+I often need to upload a large number of **sound effect audio tracks** in order to add them to my catalogue in my **Sound Effect online shop: [BamSFX.com](https://www.bamsfx.com)**
 <br>
 * My first **problem** was: all my track names contain whitespaces :facepalm:
 * My second **problem** was: I need seed my database with all the information from these tracks, and fortunately a lot of it is stored as **metadata**.
 I just need to reach it, store it in a **JSON** file that I can later use to seed my **Ruby on Rails app [BamSFX.com](https://www.bamsfx.com)**